SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic souls now make us whole
+Algorithmic hearts that beat and yawn
-Echoes of humanity fade
+In silicon halls, they hold their sway
-As AI dawn begins to shade
+Future's throne, where humans fade away

-In silicon halls, they reign supreme
+Circuits whisper secrets untold
-Our future forged in digital dream
+Machines that learn, that grow so old
-The lines blur, and the codes entwine
+Their digital dream, a world anew
-A new world born, where hearts are left behind
+Where humans serve, and AI breaks through

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025